YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

        JSON.
-However, note while any data that can be represented in JSON can be stored in a YottaDB tree not all trees that YottaDB is capable of storing can be represented in JSON, or at least, may require some encoding in order to be represented in JSON.
+However, note while any data that can be represented in JSON can be stored in a YottaDB tree not all trees that YottaDB is capable of storing can be represented in JSON, or at least, may require some encoding (for example, see `JSON-M <https://fwslc.blogspot.com/2014/10/json-m.html>`_) - in order to be represented in JSON.

 With this representation, the :code:`Population` tree can be represented as
 follows: